 A working level forum through which we can work together with key industry and other delivery partners to review progress of the portfolio of individual contributor projects and programmes towards the delivery of planned milestones and benefits.
 Where possible it will commission action to mitigate delivery risks and resolve issues.
 The forum meets monthly.

 Members are expected to be Programme Manager/Implementation Manager level from their respective organisations, and have a detailed understanding of both their own programme and how it fits into the overall portfolio of smart metering programmes.
 Members include: large energy suppliers; smaller energy suppliers; Energy UK; Smart Energy GB; electricity and gas network operators; DCC Licensee; Ofgem; SECAS; metering equipment manufacturers (trade association level).

 Regulatory Group (RG)

-A working level forum through which key industry and other delivery partners can pro-actively provide advice and support to DECC with its on-going work on the smart metering regulatory framework.
+A working level forum through which key industry and other delivery partners can pro-actively provide advice and support with our on-going work on the smart metering regulatory framework.

 Members are expected to have a detailed understanding of the regulatory framework of the energy market.

 A working level expert forum through which we can work together with key industry and other security experts to pro-actively manage security risks, amend security requirements and to oversee security assurance, thereby ensuring that the security of the end-to-end solution is maintained during transition until the relevant SEC security governance is in place.
 The forum meets monthly.